OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 # High-Risk-Distress-Natural-Language-Processing-Classifier-Using-Logistic-Regression-Python: Supervised Machine Learning
  A Personal project building a multi-class NLP classification model in Python to identify emotional distress risk–related language patterns and evaluating different pre-processing approaches.

-The main focus: detection of **high risk text** language patterns associated to suicide ideation or extreme emotional distress.

 The dataset categorized posts related to stress, anxiety, depression, suicidal ideation, and no symptoms in 20,000+ user-generated text collected from X, Reddit and Instagram on Kaggle.

+The main focus: detection of **high risk text** language patterns associated to suicide ideation or extreme emotional distress and provide banner pop ups of mental health resouurce information.

 https://www.kaggle.com/datasets/priyangshumukherjee/mental-health-text-classification-dataset
 Murarka, A., Radhakrishnan, B., \& Ravichandran, S. (2021).
 Detection and Classification of Mental Illnesses on Social Media using RoBERTa